QuantumFluxAlgo/prism-apex-tool/README.md

 tests/setup/vitest.setup.ts(23,5): error TS2578: Unused '@ts-expect-error' directive.
 vitest.local.config.ts(5,3): error TS2769: No overload matches this call.
   The last overload gave the following error.

-    Object literal may only specify known properties, and 'projects' does not exist in type 'UserConfigExport'. vitest.local.config.ts(23,9): error TS2769: No overload matches this call.
+vitest.local.config.ts(23,9): error TS2769: No overload matches this call.
   The last overload gave the following error.

-    Object literal may only specify known properties, and 'maxThreads' does not exist in type 'ProjectConfig'. vitest.local.config.ts(48,9): error TS2769: No overload matches this call.
+vitest.local.config.ts(48,9): error TS2769: No overload matches this call.
   The last overload gave the following error.
-    Object literal may only specify known properties, and 'maxThreads' does not exist in type 'ProjectConfig'.

  ELIFECYCLE  Command failed with exit code 2.
 ```